gpscsv - Man Page

 Description

-gpscsv is a simple Python program for reading a gpsd JSON data streams and outputting them in Comma Separated Values (CSV) format.
+gpscsv is a simple Python program for reading gpsd JSON data streams and outputting them in Comma Separated Values (CSV) format.
 It takes input from a specified gpsd and reports to standard output.
 The program runs until the gpsd dies, "-n COUNT" messages are processed, "-x SECONDS" have passed, or it is interrupted by ^C or other means.

 One good use of gpscsv is to create CSV files for use with the gnuplot program.